DryLabRebel/twinSimulator/README.md

 A portfolio project.

-A very simple R script which randomly generates correlated data.
+A very simple R script which randomly generates correlated data and has very basic error checking functionality.

 This script accepts three named arguments: